ManasesLovera/nodemailer/README.md

 ```bash
 node app.js
 ```
-You should see a message like this:
+You should see a message like this in the terminal:
 ```
 Message sent: <EmailID>
 ```
-This means the code works correctly, if you find any bug or issue don't hesitate to send an Issue or Pull Request and I'll see it.
+This means the code works correctly and you should see the email in your inbox, if you don't see it you should check the spam folder first.
+If you find any bug or issue don't hesitate to send an Issue or Pull Request and I'll see it.